Week 02

 -

-Prevent knee injuries by strengthening glutes, hamstrings, and quads, while also improving hip and ankle mobility.
+Improve knee resilience injuries by strengthening glutes, hamstrings, and quads, while also improving hip and ankle mobility.
 A balanced ski workout plan lowers the risk of ACL tears and keeps your knees stable on the slopes.

 -

 Yes.
-Skiing and snowboarding require explosive power, balance, and rotational strength that general workouts don’t cover.
+Skiing and snowboarding require explosive power, balance, and rotational strength that not all general workouts cover.
 Ski-specific strength training ensures your muscles and joints are ready for the unique demands of the mountain.

 -